 - Wipe up to twice a day for minor sores and skin infections.

 I recently got certified in pet first aid and CPR, and I was taught to always treat any wound as contaminated unless it's in a sterile environment.
 All wounds are contaminated with dirt and bacteria.
-So, when dealing with any wound, your top priority should always be to stop the bleeding and do every thing possible to prevent infection.
-This is where betadine comes in handy.
+So, when dealing with any wound, your top priority should always be to stop the bleeding and do everything possible to prevent infection.
+This is where Betadine comes in handy.
 Discovered by Bernard Courtois in 1811, it is capable of destroying or inhibiting the development of microorganisms in living tissue.
-However, its use on open wounds is a bit a subject of controversy.
+However, its use on open wounds is a bit of a subject of controversy.

 - Infections can delay the healing because of the toxins and waste material left behind that create issues.
 Along with the fact that microorganisms stimulate a persistent production of immune mediators.
 Invading bacteria also competes for oxygen and nutrients necessary for healthy cells to promote healing.

 - Those who disapprove antiseptic use are concerned about antiseptics being cytotoxic.
 Cytotoxic is a term that simply means "toxic to cells."
 In other words, antiseptics have the potential to kill cells that are essential for healing, just as antibiotics potentially kill both bad and good bacteria.